BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 Copy the new HTML, navigate back to **Visual Studio Code** and replace the old html with the new one.
 Notice any differences?
 Feel free to adjust the code template according to the final design you wish to achieve.

 Congratulations!
-You have now completed the 3rd and last part of the lab and you learnt how to interact with multimodal models.
-Click next to wrap up the lab.
+You have now completed the 3rd of the lab and you learnt how to interact with multimodal models.
+Click next to learn more about Function Calling.